almsam/Cosc-305-recipe-sharing-app/README.md

 I also learnt project planning tools like Gantt mapping, timeline estimation, and more.
 Ultimately I am leaving this course with the confidence to manage a team of people and run a project in the way I need it to in the future.

-### Members
+### Team Members

-Samira Almuallim
+Samira Almuallim - Front end Lead and dev ops
-Aakash Singh
+Aakash Singh - Backend Lead and full stack
-Estella Arnott
+Estella Arnott - Database Lead and deployment

 ### Project Overview & Obective